sukumar-12/Projects/README.md

 6. Your top three recommendations based on your analysis

 All the steps are in the "Case Study-Difference bw members and casual riders.Rmd" file.
+Please download the html file and open it to view it in web browser.